 Primordially, the elegant Victorian Villa was built by the first owner of the house, Mr. de Villiers on 20 April 1904.
 The construction plans were first drawn up by a certain Mr. JJ Cruywagen.
 The Victorian architecture was most popular in the Cape during those days and was spreading fast to other regions, Stellenbosch being only one of them.
 Due to rapid modernization, this kind of architecture is very rare to see and only a few buildings still resemble it.
 Later families who also previously owned the villas were Du Plessis, Kock, Cilliers and Barnard.

-Today it is owned by Dr. Jakob and his wife, Mrs. Lien Dekker.
+Today it is owned by Jakob and Lien Dekker.
 They are the owners for more than two decades and established the lovely Fynbos Villa Guest House.

 Stellenbosch is affectionately known as “Eikestad” – town of oaks, as these trees beautify the streets of Stellenbosch.